cedrata/PresetManager/README.md

 ## TODOs
 It is not completed yet but soon will be.
 At the moment is missing the delete preset handler, then show user when current preset has been chaned.
 STANDBY!
-Just forked the repo at [this link] (https://github.com/TheAudioProgrammer/jucePresetManagement/tree/master/Source), when i started this repo I didn't find anything.
+Just forked the repo at [this link](https://github.com/TheAudioProgrammer/jucePresetManagement/tree/master/Source), when i started this repo I didn't find anything.
 But now thath the liked repo exists (and done far better than mine) i will implement what i think is missing in my opinion.